AMDonati/parkinson-disease-project/README.md

 ### 4. Use cases:
+* **FOR DOCTORS**:
-* **FOR DOCTORS**: Early detection of PD subjects, Improving disease accuracy, anticipation of their patients' disease evolution
+   * Early detection of PD subjects
+   * Improving disease accuracy,
+   * Anticipation of their patients' disease evolution
+   * support to decision for choosing treatments for patients
 * **FOR PD PATIENTS**:
   * For people with risk of getting PD: early detection and monitoring
   * For early-stage/late-stage PD people: monitoring better their disease by knowing the expected evolution
   * Finding the best treatment that will improve the quality of life of PD people
+* **FOR HOSPITALS**:
+ * cost reductions by improved patient management & treatment optimization
+ * operations improvement by predicting patients future visits, med supplies, etc...

 ### 5.DS Process for the project
 1. **Data Processing/Cleaning**: Merge/Join of Tables (eventually using PyTables)